forensicanalysis/forensicstore/README.md

 ![](docs/forensicstore.png)

-The forensicstore project contains Go packages and Python libraries to create, access and process forensic artifacts bundled in so called forensicstores (a database for metadata and subfolders with forensic artifacts).
+The forensicstore project can create, access and process forensic artifacts bundled in so called forensicstores (a database for metadata and subfolders with forensic artifacts).